26 Graphic Designer Resume Examples That Work in 2026

 Examples of strong graphic design resume summaries

-- Senior graphic designer with a decade of experience across branding, print, and web.
+• Senior graphic designer with a decade of experience across branding, print, web, and visual storytelling.
 Led redesign for a Fortune 500 brand, increasing engagement by 33%

-- Creative designer specializing in motion graphics and animation.
+• Creative designer specializing in motion graphics and animation, with key skills aligned to high-impact digital campaigns.
 Produced 50+ campaign videos for tech startups with CTR gains of up to 22%

 Example